invictus-anic3tus/v4/JOURNAL.md

 so a big thank you out to acon, alex ren, cyao, ducc, bunnyguy, phthallo, paolo, kareem, rhys, kl, ian, tongyu, manitej, cinders, and m0hid!!

-hello!

 # i'm anicetus
 if you're reading this on hack club, you may very well already know me. but if you dont, here's a bit of info:
 1. I live in the usa
 2. i'm ok at coding
 3. but i think im pretty good at electronics and stuff!
 4. i've designed a custom keyboard
 5. and a custom 3d printer

 so yeah i've got a bit to put on my resume! but anyways let's get down to business.

+# bom
+[here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSraEE6H8Cx8CHQLCQyQCyDCrQoR9ur6-9fPs5dZ3vY1AYaFjepRuHVCa8LgQ7bhq75_Z4WIajNvxX1/pubhtml)

 # captain's log
 yes i stinking know high seas ended in january shut up

-# bom
-[here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSraEE6H8Cx8CHQLCQyQCyDCrQoR9ur6-9fPs5dZ3vY1AYaFjepRuHVCa8LgQ7bhq75_Z4WIajNvxX1/pubhtml)

 ## research
 ### day one - 5/23/25